ckormanyos/wide-integer/README.md

 #define WIDE_INTEGER_DISABLE_IOSTREAM
 ```

+The default setting is `WIDE_INTEGER_DISABLE_IOSTREAM` not set
+and I/O streaming operations are enabled.

 Interoperability with built-in floating-point types
 such as construct-from, cast-to, binary arithmetic with
 built-in floating-point types can be